 …maybe even body paint.
 A perfect glaze for baked goods, also reportedly used for sensual body paints, ganache is one of the easiest chocolate recipes and one that always impresses.
 Ganache is a chocolate “condiment” that can be used as a glaze when warm and when cooled can become a spreadable filling or topping.
 It can even be used to make truffles or added to warm milk for the perfect cup of drinking chocolate or hot chocolate.

-For an easy Ganache, melt chocolate into an equal amount of heavy cream.
+One of the best tips for baking with chocolate is to learn how to make an easy Ganache.
+Chrysta’s recipe is to melt chocolate into an equal amount of heavy cream.
 (Measure the chocolate by weight.)
 For example, take 6 ounces of semi-sweet/dark-chocolate and add to 6 ounces of hot (not boiling) heavy cream.
 Let the mixture sit for 2 minutes, then whisk until chocolate completely incorporated.

 When making a chocolate layer cake, utilize cocoa powder instead of flour when greasing and “flouring” your pans.
 You’re still get the non-stick result, but you wont have a white floury residue on the final cake.